 The air filters must be cleaned regularly, as clogged filters can reduce the performance of the system by obstructing airflow.
 You must also keep the reservoirs clean and ensure that it is properly drained to keep the unit functioning properly.

 Basement dehumidifiers are therefore a powerful tool against high humidity levels in basement.
 Even so, the unit can be effective only if the root causes or sources of humidity has been addressed.
-Thus dehumidifiers when combined with blocking the sources of humidity can help you attain a dampness free, hygienic basement.

 FYI: The Air Geeks' top-rated dehumidifiers tested in 2019:|